Organizer

 HubSpot offers a free subdomain, providing a starting point for your online presence.
 If you're seeking a personalized touch, HubSpot simplifies the domain registration process right within its platform.
 However, you don't need to upgrade to a paid plan right away.

-Unlike many other free website builders, with HubSpot, you have the benefit of connecting your own domain name for free - and it offers a simple step-by-step guide to help you do it.
+Unlike many other of the best free website builders, with HubSpot, you have the benefit of connecting your own domain name for free - and it offers a simple step-by-step guide to help you do it.

 If you don't own a domain, registering one usually falls in the range of $10-20, though it can vary based on factors such as popularity and the registrar you choose.